 - Curry or casserole (any recipe you currently cook, just substitute any flour or thickener with potato flour) served with Quinoa instead of rice or even better, serve on a bed of salad or vegetables.

 - Use your imagination !!
 You can have ANYTHING YOU USUALLY HAVE – just use the SUBSTITUTES if you have to.
-Once you start looking, you would be amazed how many “normal” recipes are grain free and sugar free.
+Once you start looking, you would be amazed at how many “normal” recipes are grain free and sugar-free.

 - You can also make anything from the Lunch List above.
 Lunch and dinner are pretty much interchangeable.

-Eating grain-free is all about removing the dependancy on pasta, rice and bread and replacing that with greatly increased vegetable intake, a moderate fruit intake, combined with making good choices about what kind of protein you eat and the condiments you use.
-Things like quinoa, buckwheat and other “replacements” for grains or breads shouldn’t dominate your diet.
+Eating grain-free is all about removing the dependency on pasta, rice and bread and replacing that with greatly increased vegetable intake, a moderate fruit intake, combined with making good choices about what kind of protein you eat and the condiments you use.
+Things like quinoa, buckwheat and other “replacements” for grains or bread shouldn’t dominate your diet.
 They are very handy to have available as they go along way to making a grain-free way of life sustainable for the long-term and remove the sense of deprivation that some people feel.
-If you are happy to live without them, then by all means do so!
+If you are happy to live without them, then, by all means, do so!